mmistakes/made-mistakes-jekyll/about.md

 ## What's a Made Mistakes?

-So why the title "made mistakes?
+So why the title "made mistakes"?
 It vaguely has something to do with that whole happy accident thing, where a mistake can turn out to be something great and unplanned.
 But to be honest I was just looking for a short, memorable sounding domain name.

 In May of 2004 I purchased mademistakes.com, and threw up a Macromedia Flash splash (hey remember those?) while I worked on building a design portfolio using Movable Type.
 For the next couple of years I would experiment with various content management systems ([Movable Type](http://www.movabletype.org/) &rarr; [Textpattern](http://textpattern.com/) &rarr; [Wordpress](http://wordpress.org/) &rarr; [Indexhibit](http://www.indexhibit.org/)), developing minimalistic themes and learning what I could about <abbr>HTML</abbr>, <abbr>CSS</abbr>, Javascript, <abbr>PHP</abbr>, and MySQL databases.